 When appropriate, invite guest speakers to monthly programs, be responsible for purchasing speaker and/or guest gifts for functions.

-Coordinate with the Public Relations Chair to ensure optimal coverage and widespread publicity for events through approved media; Newsletter, Facebook page and FRSC website.
+Coordinate with the 3rd Vice President to ensure optimal coverage and widespread publicity for events through approved media; Newsletter, Facebook page and FRSC website.

 Coordinate with the Membership Chair to ensure reservation emails go out in a timely manner with the correct information.